 Meet the Challenge Sheep farmers

-Meet AHDB's 11 Challenge Sheep farmers who have been involved in the research project and continue to share their data to be reviewed by our team of specialists.
-They are located around England to cover different types of farming systems and in return for sharing their data they receive feedback and advice on managing ewe replacements.
+Meet the farmers who have been involved with Challenge Sheep.
+They're located around England and cover different types of farming systems.
+In return for sharing their data, they've received feedback and advice on managing ewe replacements.

 1. Richard Baugh, Nottinghamshire

-Richard manages the day-to-day running of the farm business and his father is employed as a full-time agricultural lecturer at the local college.
+Richard manages the day-to-day running of the farm business with his father and two full-time employees.

-Richard has joined the Challenge Sheep project so he can get more out of the data he currently collects.
-He hopes the information he receives through the project will help him to make decisions.
+He joined Challenge Sheep so he could get more out of the data he already collected, with the ambition to use the information from the project to make more informed business decisions.

 2. James Drummond, Northumberland